DragmonX/Pokemon---The-Game-Of-Masters/README.md

-# Pokemon:The Mythology Of Legendaries
+# Pokemon:The Game Of Masters
 The battle ground for Pokemon trainers implemented in Python with PyGame as library

 # Code of Game: